felixge/fgprof/README.md

 fgprof is implemented as a background goroutine that wakes up 99 times per second and calls `runtime.GoroutineProfile`.
 This returns a list of all goroutines regardless of their current On/Off CPU scheduling status and their call stacks.

 This data is used to maintain an in-memory stack counter which can be converted to the pprof or folded output format.
-The meat of the implementation is < 100 lines of code, you should [check it out](./fgprof.go).
+The meat of the implementation is super simple and < 100 lines of code, you should [check it out](./fgprof.go).

 ### Go's builtan CPU Profiler